 In this Pandas Excel tutorial, we will learn how to work with Excel files in Python.
 It will provide an overview of how to use Pandas to load xlsx files and write spreadsheets to Excel.

-When we have done this, we will continue by learning how to write Excel files; how to name the sheets and how to write to multiple sheets.
+When we have done this, we will continue by learning how to use Pandas to write Excel files; how to name the sheets and how to write to multiple sheets.

 - Read the How to import Excel into R blog post if you need an overview on how to read xlsx files into R dataframes.